staabm/SysMonitor/README.md

 The monitor checks the data you provide and decides with a naive default implementation (see SystemMonitor#rateAndStore) when things get urgent.
 Notifications are beeing send in such cases, depending on your used Notifier.

+The default implementation of SystemEventStorage stores your data in a mix of APC and Memcached.
+Therefore it requires both php extensions.

 Usage
 =====